guiaf04/arquiteturaeorganizacao/Capítulo10/Questões.md

 <br>

-## Questão 8: Change the complete program in Sect.
+## Questão 9: Change the complete program in Sect.
 10.10 to instead prompt for and input the five numbers

 * Resposta: Código à Parte

-## Questão 9:

-> Correção: 0,0